Getting Started

 Starlight View Modes is a Starlight plugin that you can install using your favorite package manager:

-Terminal window npm i starlight-view-modesTerminal window pnpm add starlight-view-modesTerminal window yarn add starlight-view-modes -
+Terminal window npm i starlight-view-modesTerminal window yarn add starlight-view-modesTerminal window pnpm add starlight-view-modes -

 Configure the plugin in your Starlight configuration in the